Why You Should Wash Your Hands Often

 When Should Hand Sanitizer Be Used?

 I use hand sanitizer all the time.
 However, you should always wash your hands if you’re able.
 Hand sanitizer isn’t always equal.
-Look at the product label to make sure it contains at least 60% alcohol.
+Look at the product label to ensure it contains at least 60% alcohol.

 It’s important to note that hand sanitizer doesn’t get rid of all germs.
-It’s a great alternative when there is no soap and water available for traditional hand washing.
+It’s a great alternative when soap and water are unavailable for traditional hand washing.

-I keep a small hand sanitizer container with a pump in my car and Mark and I use it every time we go somewhere and get back in the car.
+I keep a small hand sanitizer container with a pump in my car, and Mark and I use it whenever we go somewhere and get back in the car.

-This works for us to cut down on stuff our hands may have picked up unknowingly.
+This cuts down on stuff our hands may have picked up unknowingly.

-Have you thought about how you should wash your hands?
-While most of us do know how to wash hands, I wanted to give you the quick rundown recommended by the CDC.
+Have you considered how to properly wash your hands?
+While most of us know how to wash our hands, I wanted to give you the quick rundown recommended by the CDC.

 Step One: